no1rookie/fuel_qld/README.md

    - **TGP Data**: Downloaded, cleaned, and integrated with fuel prices to track the impact of wholesale fuel costs on retail prices.
      - Files: `Petrol TGP-Table 1.csv`, `Diesel TGP-Table 1.csv`

-### 2. Preprocessing for Data Analysis
+### 2. Data Cleaning
+   - Cleaned fuel price data by removing invalid values (e.g., 9999 for out-of-stock).
+   - Ensured the data was properly formatted for time series analysis by converting timestamps.

+### 3. Data Preprocessing
    - Removed price outliers using the interquartile range (IQR) method.
    - Converted transaction timestamps to a consistent datetime format for time series analysis.
+   - Used the IQR method to handle outliers in fuel price data.
-   - Aggregated daily fuel prices (min, median, max) per fuel type, combining them with crude oil and TGP data for comprehensive analysis.
+   - Aggregated daily fuel prices (min, median, max) per fuel type.

+### 4. Data Integration
+   - Integrated crude oil and TGP data with fuel prices to allow comparison of trends over time.

-### 3. Data Model
+## Data Model

 The project uses pandas DataFrames to manage and analyze data.
 Although I initially used DataFrames, I designed the project with potential scaling in mind, where moving to a full database would be more efficient.
 Based on Queensland fuel data, I structured the data into three related tables as shown in the following diagram: